Journaly/journaly/README.md

    $ alter user <your_username> with superuser;
    ```

-1. If you haven't created a `backend/prisma/.env` file yet, copy and paste `.env.example` into the new `.env` file.
+1. If you haven't created a `backend/prisma/.env` file yet, copy and paste `backend/prisma/.env.example` into the new `.env` file.
 Then, replace the placeholders with your new postgres username & password.

 1. Finally, from the `backend` directory, apply database migrations to your new database instance: